patil-suraj/onnx_transformers/README.md

 The pipeline API is similar to transformers [pipeline](https://huggingface.co/transformers/main_classes/pipelines.html) with just a few differences which are explained below.

+Just provide the path/url to the model and it'll download the model if needed from the [hub](https://huggingface.co/models) and automatically create onnx graph and run inference.

 ```python
 from onnx_transformers import pipeline